DangTrung1212/historty-quiz/memory-bank/progress.md

   - Successfully simulates a book/card opening with `framer-motion`.
   - Displays a congratulatory message (left page) and a personalized, text-based birthday message (right page).
   - Responsive: Stacks pages vertically on mobile with a slide animation, and spreads horizontally on desktop with a flip animation.
-  - Uses custom text with styling and icons for the message area, replacing the previous image-based approach.
+  - Uses custom text with proper Vietnamese font support (Be Vietnam Pro) and responsive typography, replacing the previous image-based approach.
   - Features an always-enabled reward button that changes text based on reward status.
   - Integrates with localStorage to persist reward status across sessions.
 - `reward.tsx` page correctly displays the `PageTurningCard` when all quiz sections are completed, passing the personalized message.